What we know so far about the Santa Fe school shooting

-SANTA FE, Texas – At least eight people and as many as 10 have died as a result of a shooting Friday morning at Santa Fe High School in the southeastern Texas city of Santa Fe.
+SANTA FE, Texas – Nine students and a teacher were killed Friday morning in a shooting at Santa Fe High School in the southeastern Texas city of Santa Fe.
 It’s the 22nd school shooting in the US in 2018.
-As of 12:30 p.m.
-ET, this is what we know:
+This is what we know:

 CASUALTIES